slsa-framework/slsa-github-generator/internal/builders/generic/README.md

 This section explains how to generate non-forgeable SLSA provenance with existing build systems.

-### Provenance for Goreleaser
+### Provenance for GoReleaser

-If you use [Goreleaser](https://github.com/goreleaser/goreleaser-action) to generate your build, you can easily generate SLSA3 provenance by updating your existing workflow with the 4 steps indicated in the workflow below:
+If you use [GoReleaser](https://github.com/goreleaser/goreleaser-action) to generate your build, you can easily generate SLSA3 provenance by updating your existing workflow with the 4 steps indicated in the workflow below:

 ```yaml